 Several papers address the flammability of structured packing for use in oxygen service.
-Dunbobbin et al. report flammability data for aluminum, brass, copper, and stainless steel, while Zawierucha et al. and Barthélémy report on aluminum packing under simulated operating conditions [1, 2, 3].
-Dunbobbin et al. concluded in 1991 that only copper packing should be used under those conditions where aluminum packing is flammable [1].
-Zawierucha's and Barthélémy's works, conducted and published later, concluded that aluminum was a satisfactory material for all sections of an oxygen distillation column [2, 3].
-A critical review of aluminum flammability data is presented by Werley et al. [14].
-Kirzinger et al. report on oil films on packing at cryogenic conditions [15].
-In 1995, Barthélémy proposed that the violent energy release (VER) phenomenon involving molten or burning aluminum with liquid oxygen (LOX) can be similar to molten fuel/coolant interaction reactions, which have been studied for nuclear reactor safety [16].
-F. Crayssac and P. Houghton et al report that the energy level required to ignite aluminum sheets/fins is not fundamentally affected by pressure [17].
+Dunbobbin et al., report flammability data for aluminum, brass, copper, and stainless steel, while Zawierucha et al., and Barthélémy report on aluminum packing under simulated operating conditions [2, 3, 4].
+Dunbobbin et al., concluded in 1991 that only copper packing should be used under those conditions where aluminum packing is flammable [2].
+Zawierucha's and Barthélémy's works, conducted and published later, concluded that aluminum is a satisfactory material for all sections of an oxygen distillation column [3, 4].
+A critical review of aluminum flammability data is presented by Werley et al. [11].
+Kirzinger et al., report on oil films on packing at cryogenic conditions [12].
+In 1995, Barthélémy and Mueller proposed that the violent energy release (VER) phenomenon involving molten or burning aluminum with liquid oxygen can be similar to molten fuel/coolant interaction reactions, which have been studied for nuclear reactor safety [13].
+Werlen, et. al., report that the energy level required to ignite aluminum sheets/fins is not fundamentally affected by pressure [14].

-Also in 1995, Kirzinger et al. compared the flammability of aluminum sieve trays and aluminum packing in ASUs [18].
-A companion paper by Lassmann et al. evaluated ignition mechanisms for aluminum trays and packing in the low pressure column of ASUs [19].
-Egoshi et al. discussed oil migration on structured packing by evaporation and recondensation during the defrosting operation in ASUs [20].
-Fano et al. describe tests on the flammability of aluminum-structured packing and trays under column operating conditions including irrigation [21].
+Also, in 1995, Kirzinger and Lassman compared the flammability of aluminum sieve trays and aluminum packing in ASUs [15].
+A companion paper by Lassmann and Kirzinger evaluated ignition mechanisms for aluminum trays and packing in the low pressure column of ASUs [16].
+Egoshi et al., discussed oil migration on structured packing by evaporation and recondensation during the defrosting operation in ASUs [17].
+Fano et al., describe tests on the flammability of aluminum-structured packing and trays under column operating conditions including irrigation [18].

-2 kPa shall indicate gauge pressure unless otherwise noted as (kPa, abs) for absolute pressure and (kPa, differential) for differential pressure.
-All kPa values are rounded off per CGA P-11, Metric Practice Guide for the Compressed Gas Industry [11].
+&lt;sup>2 kPa shall indicate gauge pressure unless otherwise noted as (kPa, abs) for absolute pressure and (kPa, differential) for differential pressure.
+All kPa values are rounded off per CGA P-11, Guideline for Metric Practice in the Compressed Gas Industry [9].